-You cannot demand or ask for more than $10,000 in a small claims court case.
-(Government Code 28.093).
+The plaintiff’s demand for money cannot exceed $10,000.
+(Texas Government Code 28.093).
 Small claims parties can only recover money.
-You cannot seek injunctive relief.
+The court has no authority to issue an injunctive or equitable award.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
-This type of relief would be injunctive relief.
+This would be called injunctive relief.

 A party can appeal a ruling if the amount of the judge’s award is in excess of $250.00.

 You are allowed to hire an attorney (Texas Government Code Section 28.003), however, most small claims court parties choose to represent themselves.
 This is largely because the amount at issue in the case is not large enough to justify the hiring of an attorney.
 Nevertheless, you are allowed to retain one if you desire.
 (Texas Government Code Section 28.003).